AiJared/DSA_in_python/README.md

 iii.
 Before a certain specified node iv.
 At the end of the list

+<b>i.
+Inserting at the beginnig</b>

+Let's start by inserting at the beginnig of the list, it is quit simple and below are the steps.

+- Create a new node with the given data
+- Set the <b>next</b> pointer of the new node to point to the current head if it exists.
+- Set the <previous> pointer of the new node to None because it is our new head now.
+- If the list has data, update the <b>previous</b> pointer of the current head to point to the new node.
+- Update the head of the list to point to the new node.

+Check the file doubly_linked_list.py to see how this is implemented.

 ## Merge Sort Algorithm
 Let's take a look at how merge sort works conceptually by using arrays.